DapengWei/Media_Server_Lite_For_N3DS/README.md

 - Support Windows, OSX, Linux(Need Python2.7 and Flask)
 - Only Support New 3DS or New3DS XL(Only New3DS browser support HTML5 Videos)
-- Only Support MP4 format ( H.264 - MPEG-4 AVC Video, AAC - ISO / IEC 14496-3 MPEG-4AAC, MP3) and resolution resolution lower than 480P.
+- Only Support MP4 format ( H.264 - MPEG-4 AVC Video, AAC - ISO / IEC 14496-3 MPEG-4AAC, MP3) and resolution lower than 480P.

 ## USAGE